dszv/gauss-legendre-integrator/README.md

 # Gauss-Legendre Solver
-A implementation of the Gauss-Legendre method for solving differential equations with high precision, featuring applications to energy-conserving systems.
+An implementation of the Gauss-Legendre method for solving differential equations with high precision, featuring applications to energy-conserving systems.

 ## Features
 - **High Precision Calculations**: Uses `np.float128` for numerical stability.